Public Health Officer - Life Chances

 - Understands the challenges faced by schools, local authorities and the Health Service

-- Have experience working on projects related to improving children’s health
+- Have experience of working on projects related to improving children’s health

 - Who will contribute positively to the work of our dynamic public health team.